 Ask patient to say "Eeee" several times.
 Auscultate the chest walls.
 Over consolidated lung areas, the sound is heard as an "A" (aaay).

-If you wish to review a complete lesson concerning Egophony - a, we provide complete
+If you wish to review training and reference materials regarding Egophony - a, we provide complete

 lessons.
-The following lesson modules(s) may be useful.
+The lesson modules(s) listed below may be useful.

 Each lesson includes text that explains the auscultatory sound and its clinical significance.